-A monetary contribution is received on the date that the committee, or an agent of the committee, obtains possession or control of the cash, check, or other form of contribution, not the date it is deposited in the bank account.
+A monetary contribution is received on the date that the committee or an agent of the committee obtains possession or control of the cash, check, or other form of contribution, not the date it is deposited in the bank account.
 Contributions received by electronic methods such as wire transfer, credit card, or debit account transactions are also received on the date the committee obtains possession or control of the funds.
-The following list provides examples: Ex 3.1 -The California General Contractors' PAC filed its first campaign statement on January 31, 2014-2018.
-The records associated with completing that statement, such as receipts and information on contributors, must be retained until January 31, 201822.
+The following list provides examples:

 - A contributor makes a contribution over the telephone.
-The contribution is "received" by the committee on the date the contributor gives his or her debit/credit account information to the committee. - A contributor makes a contribution via the Internet and the committee reviews the online transaction before the contribution is processed.
+The contribution is "received" by the committee on the date the contributor gives their debit/credit account information to the committee. - A contributor makes a contribution via the Internet and the committee reviews the online transaction before the contribution is processed.
 The contribution is "received" by the committee on the date the committee receives the payment information. - A contributor makes a contribution via the Internet and the contribution is made by direct deposit without review and before transaction reports are produced.
-The contribution is "received" by the committee when the committee has possession of the funds. - A contributor makes a contribution by text message.
-The contribution is "received" by the committee on the date that the mobile fundraising vendor, acting as agent of the committee, obtains possession or control of the contribution. - A contributor agrees to make contributions via installment payments by authorizing the committee to periodically charge his or her credit card or withdraw funds from his or her account.
-The contribution is "received" when the committee; or an agent of the committee; obtains possession or control of the funds for each installment payment.
+The contribution is "received" by the committee when the committee has possession of the funds.

+- A contributor makes a contribution by text message.
+The contribution is "received" by the committee on the date that the mobile fundraising vendor, acting as agent of the committee, obtains possession or control of the contribution. - A contributor agrees to make contributions via installment payments by authorizing the committee to periodically charge their credit card or withdraw funds from their account.
+The contribution is "received" when the committee or an agent of the committee obtains possession or control of the funds for each installment payment.
 The contribution reported is only the amount of each installment payment when received.
 Installment payments scheduled to take place in the future, but not yet received, are not reportable.